You found our list of great work from home gifts for employees.

-From virtual team building events to co-working memberships, here is a list of smart, practical, and fun gifts for your distributed employees.
+From virtual team building events to co-working memberships, here is a list of smart, practical, and fun gifts for remote workers.

 One of the most meaningful gifts for remote workers is a virtual team building event that allows colleagues to connect with each other.
 Remote employees often report feeling isolated and disconnected.
 Online team building events can create a sense of community among a staff that otherwise interacts on a limited basis.
 These events are fun, social, and relaxing, and tend to teach useful skills such as critical thinking, communication, and collective decision making.

 Remote team building experiences come in a variety of options, from online murder mysteries, to trivia, to cocktail making lessons or full-on virtual parties.